 I am an undergraduate student studying a Specialized Honours Bachelor of Science in Psychology at York University.
 I am planning to pursue graduate studies in Industrial and Organizational Psychology, more specifically, studying the causes and prevention of stigmatization and discrimination in the workplace.
 Recently, I completed an independent study on the effects of disruptive disclosure in the workplace, and I am also currently working on a project researching the effects of political disclosure on workplace relationships.Through my undergraduate thesis, I am investigating how an evaluator's racial essentialism affects their response to a Biracial person's identity management strategy.

 I am a Specialized Honours student at York University, who is interested in the Clinical and Counselling areas in psychology.
-I plan on completing a thesis project next term with a particular interest in personality, eating and mood disorders.
-I am also interested in studying social phenomenon in the workplace and their implications and effects on people's mood and work performance.
-I am hoping to pursue graduate studies and become a Registered Psychotherapist in the future!
+For my honours thesis, I am currently exploring the impacts of autism in families.
+I am also interested in studying social phenomenon in the workplace and their implications and effects on mental health and work performance.
+I hope to immerse myself with a wide variety of research methodologies in psychology before pursuing graduate studies!

 I’m a third year undergraduate student in the Psychology program at York University with plans to pursue graduate studies in Clinical Psychology.
 I hope to integrate my interests in clinical psychology and my passion for social justice issues to help individuals in the community facing mental health issues.
 Outside of school, I volunteer at my local hospital in the psychiatric unit and enjoy hiking with my dog, Chloe.